-- (i) facility refurbishment; - (iii) repair and replacement; - (iv) infrastructure projects associated with park resource protection; and - (v) direct maintenance of the leased buildings and associated properties.
+- (i) facility refurbishment; - (ii) repair and replacement; - (iii) infrastructure projects associated with park resource protection; and - (iv) direct maintenance of the leased buildings and associated properties.

 (C) Accountability and results

 The Secretary shall develop procedures for the use of the special account that ensure accountability and demonstrated results consistent with this Act.